 - In Septimus Heap, Septimus gets pryed off the land after having been thrown into the river by Queen Etheldredda's ghost in Physik.

-Examples of Danger 2:
+Examples of Stalling Hazard:

 - Seen this as early as Jaws 2.

-- In 28 Weeks Later, the penultimate survivor in the opening doesn't make it because he falls off the motorboat; the infected are still about 30 seconds away, but he still can't reach to get on the boat.
+- In Twenty Eight Weeks Later, the penultimate survivor in the opening doesn't make it because he falls off the motorboat; the infected are still about 30 seconds away, but he still can't reach to get on the boat.
 Even the editing looks shot to hide how close he was to safety.

 - The Devil at 4 O'Clock tries to justify this with a reference to the water as "quicksand," but examination of it reveals that it's liquid enough that swimming shouldn't be a problem.
 The swimmers are quite obviously swimming in place—expected for the drowning fellow, who's blindly panicking, but not so much for the fellow trying to rescue him.